mckayreedmoore/Python-Projects/README.md

 # Python-Projects
 This Repository holds all my Python projects that I completed during my time at the tech academy.

-<h3> Django Projects </h3>
-These folder holds most of the Django projects to learn Django.

 <h3> File Transfer Assignment </h3>
 This project utilize the os model and a tkinter interface to move files around according to their last update time.